Descriptive complexity for neural networks via Boolean networks: Preliminaries

-We then define \textbf{Boolean network logic} (or $\BNL$) which we will later show to be equivalent to the fragment $\SC$.
+We then define Boolean network logic (or $\BNL$) which we will later show to be equivalent to the fragment $\SC$.
 Boolean network logic gets its name from Boolean networks, which are discrete dynamical systems commonly used in various fields, e.g., biology, telecommunications and various others.
-For example, they are used to describe genetic regulatory networks (e.g., \cite{kauffman1969homeostasis}).
-A Boolean network consists of a set of Boolean variables, i.e. variables that only get Boolean values $0$ or $1$.
-Each variable is given an initial Boolean value called the ``seed''.
-The Boolean values of all variables are updated in discrete steps starting with the seed.
-In each step, each variable updates its Boolean value using its own Boolean function.
-The updated value is determined from the Boolean values of all variables in the previous step.
-There is no general syntax for Boolean networks, but $\BNL$ will give us a suitable one.
+For example, they are used to describe genetic regulatory networks (e.g. \cite{kauffman1969homeostasis}).
+Informally, a (classical) Boolean network consists of a finite nonempty set $\cX$ of Boolean variables and each variable $x$ is associated with a Boolean function $f_x$ which takes as input the values of the variables in $\cX$.
+The Boolean values of all variables in $\cX$ are updated in discrete steps starting with a given initial value.
+In each subsequent round, the value of $x$ is the output of $f_x$ applied to the values of the variables in the previous round.
+It is possible to extend Boolean networks by allowing the initial values of some variables to be fixed.
+There is no general syntax for extended Boolean networks, but $\BNL$ will give us a suitable one.